developomp/developomp-site/CONTRIBUTING.md

 -   contribution is only for developers
 -   code contributions only.
 No article contribution.

 This document is aimed for developers.
-Basic level of development knowledge is expected from contributors.
+Basic level of development knowledge is expected from the contributors.
-To be specific, contributors are expected to be familiar with the javascript language, react framework, and code analyzers and formatters.
+To be specific, contributors are expected to be familiar with the javascript language, react framework, code analyzers, and formatters.
-If you are **not** a developer, but have suggestions and/or bug report, feel free to go to [GitHub issues page](https://github.com/developomp/developomp-site/issues).
+If you are **not** a developer, but have suggestions and/or bugs you wish to report, feel free to do so in the [GitHub issues page](https://github.com/developomp/developomp-site/issues).

-though the code is written with multi author in mind, I won't take article contributions.

 ## Guidelines

--   Usage of vscode is highly recommended but other IDE works too as long as the code style is consistent.
+-   Usage of vscode is highly recommended.
+Other IDE are allowed as long as the code style is consistent.
 -   All contributions must be made in form of a github pull request.
 Sending code through email or other platform is not welcomed.
--   Format code using Prettier formatter with [this](./.prettierrc) configuration.
+-   Format code using the [prettier](https://prettier.io) formatter with [this](./.prettierrc) configuration.
--   test your code before making pull request.
+-   Test your code before making a pull request.
 -   Make sure to write basic comments to help other people understand your code at first glance.
--   file top comment
+-   Add a comment in the following format for each code file.

 ```javascript
 /** filename.tsx